CatotronExists/Scrimotron/README.md

 Automating the process of check-ins, POI selections and creating team VCs.
 Plus scoring!

 ## Dev Branch
-Currently working on v1.1.0 - Multi Scrim\
+Currently working on v1.1.0 - MULTIPLEX\
-Estimated Release: May 29th 2024
+Estimated Release: Any Day Now

 **Versioning**
 Dev Versions (v1.x.x-dx) are likely to have breaking issues\